aramirol/git-sync/README.md

 ## Requirements

-Add the following secrets to your GitHub repo:
+Add the following secrets in your `GitHub repository`:

 | Name  | Value  |
 |:----------|:----------|